No End in Site

 First, nonsite becomes less disruptive once galleries have learned to absorb anything—and the more the better.
 How better to legitimize the artist as mythmaker than by creative destruction of a gallery?
 How better to grab the viewer hesitating between the hundreds of Chelsea galleries than by literally and figuratively making a scene?
 How better to create enough art objects to keep up with the market?
 Second, galleries and museums now also routinely sponsor earthworks and other art off-site, from the Lower Manhattan Cultural Council to Dia in America's south and west.
 Third, galleries have become less a site than a venue in global markets, with multinational locations, online images, and booths in the almost unending art fairs, one with a critic, Christian Viveros-Fauné, as curator.

 New media can partake of all these.
 It brings remote images and new physical materials into galleries, extends a gallery's sponsorship elsewhere, and makes both an emblem of the age of globalization.
 When Emily Jacir projects convenience stores in the Middle East and America side by side, or when Chen Chieh-Jen populates abandoned factories in Taiwan, they make globalization explicit.
 It also has even less resemblance to Smithson's geometric bins for rubble too heavy for individuals to break.
 Not coincidentally, video is aspiring to higher and higher production values.
-I, for one, found it disconcerting when the black refugees washed up on shore in a video by Isaac Julien seemed to belong to the bright colors, high definition, open vistas, and languorous pace of a commercial for European travel.
+I, for one, found it disconcerting when the black refugees washed up on shore in a new video by Isaac Julien seemed to belong to the bright colors, high definition, open vistas, and languorous pace of a commercial for European travel.

 I do not mean that the vision of Jean Baudrillard—itself too apocalyptic and too reassuringly a closed ending—has come true, even if a world of images has appeal for new media.
 If anything, the art object has returned with a vengeance.
 Nor do I mean that art has sold out to commodity culture.
 Rather, capitalism, artists, and new media are all powerful agents of transformation, and when they happen to work simultaneously, things get hairy.
 Once a gallery extends everywhere and nowhere, then, has the concept of nonsite found its fulfillment, or has the distinction between site and nonsite simply gone out the window?
 Or has the question itself given the concept new relevance?